 Figure 3.
-Responses of neurons in macaque V1 and V2 to naturalistic textures and spectrally matched noise controls.
-We measured the responses of isolated cells in V1 and V2 cells to a randomly interleaved sequence of naturalistic textures and spectrally matched noise (Fig. 1).
-We presented the textures for 100 msec in a 4° window centered on the receptive field, with a 100msec blank interval between stimuli.
-(A) Normalized mean responses of 102 cells from V1.
-Solid line, naturalistic stimuli; dashed line, noise controls.
-Stimulus time course indicated at bottom.
-(B) Normalized mean responses of 103 cells from V2; conventions as in A. (C) A modulation index, computed as the difference between naturalistic and noise responses divided by their sum, plotted for V1 and V2 populations.
-Shaded bands in A-C indicate 95% confidence intervals.
-(D) Distribution of the modulation index for 102 cells in V1.
-(E) Distribution of the modulation index for 103 cells in V2.
+Responses of neurons in macaque V1 ad V2 to naturalistic textures and spectrallymatched noise controls.
+We measured the responses of isolated cells in V1 and V2 cells to a randomlyinterleaved sequence of naturalistic textures and spectrally-matched noise.
+We presented the textures for 100 ms in a 4 deg window centered on the receptive field, with a 100 ms blank interval between stimuli. a.
+Normalized mean responses of 102 cells from V1.
+Solid line - naturalistic stimuli, dashed line - noise controls.
+Stimulus time course indicated at bottom. b.
+Normalized mean responses of 103 cells from V2; conventions as in a. c.
+A modulation index, computed as the difference between naturalistic and noise responses divided by their sum, plotted for V1 and V2 populations.
+Shaded bands in a, b, and c indicate 95% confidence intervals. d.
+Distribution of the modulation index for 102 cells in V1. e.
+Distribution of the modulation index for 103 cells in V2.
 After Freeman et al. (2013a).